nodejs/citgm/README.md

 mentioned above
 * The tests pass on supported major release lines
 * The maintainers of the module remain responsive when there are problems
+* At least one module maintainer must be added to the lookup maintainers field

 #### Soft Requirements